 You can't undo years of bad information with a couple sentences, which is about all the time you have in a casual conversation.
 Unfortunately the only thing I can do is encourage them to read more, and the rest is up to them.
 Sadly, most people won't do it, though.
 Here's what Kent & I came up with for why most won't keep researching (I love that I have a husband who will lament over these things with me):

 - Some take everything their doctor says as gospel.
 Not that I want anyone to believe ME instead of them.
 Far from it, but I DO want what people read here to motivate them to keep researching.
-And I'm not saying docs are bad or that they don't want us to be healthy.
+And I'm not saying all docs are bad or that they don't want us to be healthy.
 I love our family doc and know he really does have our best interests at heart.
-I just think that they can't be up on everything, and nutrition isn't something most docs have studied much.
+I just think that they can't be up on everything, and nutrition isn't something docs have studied much.
 It's a totally different world compared to the pharmaceutical world.

 - I also believe that some suffer from information overload – they're hearing different advice from all over, what “they” say is healthy often changes, and many just don't know who to believe or where to find the truth.